 One Size Fits All – Sometimes

 Of course, the top test cases to automate can differ depending your organization’s sector and goals.
 For example, if you were working at YouTube or Netflix, you’d likely consider video playback an even more important test case than those above.
+Sometimes you’ll need to create your own test cases without requirements.
 But no matter what your core services are, if you have any functionality related to the behaviors above, these test cases are a good place to start.